A while back we talked about the concept of OSINT, and how important it is to the infosec industry.

 - Copy sensitive information to removable devices or send it to remote servers

 While most offices now use such protective measures as biometric access control systems, access control cards and door locking to avoid tailgating and pretexting social techniques, most of the time an attacker doesn't have to be inside the physical place/office to take control of a physical device.
 The human factor is often the weakest point of any cybersecurity system.
 This is why social engineering or rogue employees can be the open door to unauthorized access from the outside.

 There are several ways to reduce the attack surface.
 Let's take a look at some of the more popular methods.

 The digital side

 The digital attack surface is the easiest to find and explore.
-How can you reduce it?
+Let's explore the best attack surface reduction strategies?

 Less code, less software attack surface